 Song of Solomon 6.
-The bridegroom and friens praise the Shulamite’s beauty.
+The bridegroom and friends praise the Shulamite’s beauty.

-Today we read the third chapter of Ephesians and the first three chapters of Song of Solomon.
+Today we read the third chapter of the Apostle Paul’s letter to the Ephesians and the first three chapters of Song of Solomon.

 Ephesians 3.
 “The meaning of the Greek word mysterion is a truth hitherto hidden from human knowledge or understanding but now disclosed by the revelation of God.”
 With that in mind this chapter reveals the mystery of Christ, its purpose and the appreciation of the mystery.